Barca sweep to another title in one-sided contest

 The match emphasised the gap between club football on the two continents with nearly all the top South American players now based in Europe.

-River's team, made up mainly of journeymen with only a smattering of international caps between them, cost around 5 million euros ($5.43 million) in transfer fees, compared to an estimated 80 million euros that Barcelona paid for Suarez alone.
+River's team, made up mainly of journeymen with only a smattering of international caps between them, cost around 5 million euros (3.65 million pounds) in transfer fees, compared to an estimated 80 million euros that Barcelona paid for Suarez alone.

 Backed by 15,000 fanatical supporters who had made the trip from Argentina, they made a promising start as Rodrigo Mora and Lucas Alario both got into good shooting positions, only to produce weak efforts which were easily saved by Barcelona goalkeeper Claudio Bravo.